ansible-community/antsibull-docs-parser/docs/specification.md

 ### Environment variable references

-The `E(...)` markup's parameter is the name of an environment variable.
+The `E(...)` markup's parameter is the name of an environment variable, with an optional value.

+If the argument contains `=`, the part before the `=` is the environment variable's name, and the part after its value.
+If no `=` is present, the whole argument is the environment variable's name.

 ### Ansible values